mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 1. Sending Startup usage reports, immediately, and every 24 hours thereafter
 1. Registering feature usage, and storing in a feature usage buffer
 1. Sending Feature usage reports on application exit, and when the feature usage buffer is above a size threshold.
 This will need to be timed during development to ensure it does not add significantly to application shutdown.

+The public methods of the UsageService will be exposed to python.

 ##### Implementation Notes:
 This class will be owned and served out from the FrameworkManager.
 The FrameworkManager will also be responsible for the setup  and will be shut down as part of the FrameworkManager Shutdown method.